-There are tons of things you must keep in mind when opening and running a salon.
+There are tons of things you must keep in mind for a smooth salon management system.
 Salon owners need to learn essential skills to turn their business into a customers’ favorite and regular beauty destination.

 Here are 9 essential skills salon owners should know to take your business to the next level.